jmermar/WebCraft/README.md

 ## Play remotely

-Recently I've posted the game in https://jo65.itch.io/webcraft acoount so it can be played without downloading.
+Recently I've posted the game in https://jo65.itch.io/webcraft so it can be played without downloading.

 ## Run locally